 Vegetation (Uplands).
 Construction would require only minor tree clearing and site grading.
-With mitigation measures (such as native vegetation planting and tree replacements) in place, no significant adverse impacts to trees or vegetation would be expected as a result of construction.
+With measures to restore to pre-site conditions (such as native vegetation planting and tree replacements) in place, no significant adverse impacts to trees or vegetation would be expected as a result of construction.
 Because many of the Project areas support invasive species, it is possible that construction in upland areas could be beneficial due to the removal of invasive species and subsequent replanting with native vegetation.
 Similarly, pond excavation may result in beneficial impacts due to the removal of invasive species such as common reed.